 Written Comprehensive Exam (internal to department should be completed by 36 hours).
 This written exam is a review of a problem of practice including 1) an analytic synthesis of existing research appropriate to the student’s interests, 2) a careful treatment of context demonstrating the problem in context both as a specific problem in a particular locale but also relative to the larger social landscape, and 3) the identification of an argument or problematic to be studied and key positions taken relative to this argument.

-Oral Defense of Preliminary Research Proposal with a focus on research design and delineation of problem of practice (following Graduate School rules for Qualifying Exam).
+Oral Defense of Preliminary Research Proposal with a focus on research design and delineation of problem of practice (following Graduate School rules for the qualifying exam).
 This research prospectus will demonstrate the candidate’s ability to design a high quality research project appropriate for investigating the problem of practice identified in his or her comprehensive exam.

 Students must successfully pass their written exam prior to advancing to the oral defense of their research proposal.
 Students that fail to pass their written exam are allowed a second and final attempt within one year of their first exam.
 Students that fail to pass their oral defense of their research proposal are eligible to follow UK Graduate School procedures for a second and final attempt at qualifying for candidacy.